chunna/simple-deployment/README.md

 Additionally, you will need an account on AWS.
 If you don't currently have one, you can sign up for an account at [Amazon's AWS portal](https://aws.amazon.com/ "https://aws.amazon.com/").
 The deployed instance (t2.micro) qualifies for Amazon's free tier, so no costs are necessary to see this in action.

+Finally, in order for the script to run without user interaction, you will need to have an existing subscription to the CentOS 7 x86_64 image from the AWS Marketplace.
+Running the script without this subscription will prompt you to accept the terms and conditions before you can proceed.
+You can add the subscription prior to using this script at the following [link](https://aws.amazon.com/marketplace/pp/B00O7WM7QW "https://aws.amazon.com/marketplace/pp/B00O7WM7QW").

 ##Installation
 Ensure you have the AWS CLI tools installed and configured with an appropriate Access Key tied to your AWS account.
 For more information about configuring the AWS Command Line Interface, follow the guide for [Getting Set Up](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).